iBelieve/this/README.md

     pip3 install this-cli

+For Arch Linux users, `this` is also available from the [AUR](https://aur.archlinux.org/packages/this/) and can be installed with any AUR helper, such as [yay](https://github.com/Jguer/yay):

+    yay -S this

 To use on a project, you can directly invoke `this` with one of the commands listed below, or run `this` with no arguments to see what project type is detected and what subset of the commands are available: